brandur/sorg/content/nanoglyphs-drafts/011-alfred.md

 * Figure out why LSP in Ale/Vim only works ~70% of the time.
 * Find an easy way to copy the current path of a Finder window.

---
+---

 By the way, you’re reading a copy of _Nanoglyph_, an experimental newsletter on software.
-Its typical format is a few links that I’ve had kicking around from the week, and with the occasional deviation if something more interesting comes up. _(If you’re subscribed already – thanks!
-If you’re viewing it on the web, you can subscribe [right here](/newsletter#nanoglyph).)_
+Its typical format is a few links that I’ve had kicking around from the week, and with the occasional deviation if something more interesting comes up (which is what this tangent is).

+If you’re subscribed already – thanks!
+If you’re viewing it on the web, you can subscribe [right here](/newsletter#nanoglyph).

 ---